mazbrili/qabcs/README.md

 GUI and desktop file: https://www.transifex.com/Magic/qabcs
 ABC: create your own abs.json (more detailed format) or abs.properties (easier, but not detailed format).
 Use pictures from abcs/all/pics.
+Use noises from abcs/all/noises.
 Use template scripts to generate sound files from text to speech or record voice.

 ### Current languages: ###
 GUI translated on English, Russian, Dutch, Ukrainian, Estonian,